osv/telegram-scenario-bot/README.md

 Old way of bot creating may be not so comfortable if you want use multilevel custom keyboards.

 This bot use job queue, messages from user ignored when processing message for this user not done.
 Default is 2 concurent jobs.

-All callbacks must be thanable, i.e es7 async function or Promise.
+Callbacks may be thanable i.e. es7 async function or Promise.
+See "examples/google" for async demo.

+Group chat, privacy mode not tested.

 ## SCENARIO SCHEMA